merenlab/merenlab.org/_posts/anvio/2016-06-26-installation-v2.md

 conda install -n anvio5 -c bioconda -c conda-forge anvio=5.5.0
 ```

+{:.notice}
+Note that the most up-to-date conda-available anvi'o version, which is currently `v5.5`, may differ from the most up-to-date stable anvi'o version, which is `v{% include _project-anvio-version-number.html %}` according to our headquarters at Westeros.

 If you get an `EnvironmentLocationNotFound` error from the previous command, try what Bruno Gomez-Gil [suggested](http://merenlab.org/2016/06/26/installation-v2/#comment-4369825459) instead:

 ```